pran-7-5/eco_style/README.md

 Four very tall trees at 4 corners of the house to ground the current in case of lightning.

-Ancient structures like Rome and temples of india are made of (lime mortar) .
+Ancient structures like Rome and temples of India are made of (lime mortar) .
 It is a natural eco-friendly cement made from baked dead sea shells hand picked and collected from sea shore.
 (Today's cement = modern cement = CaCO3 is obtained by mining.)

 Bricks = baked is a solar powered curing oven.